visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Threshold_operator.rst

 .. figure:: images/thresholdwindow.png

-  Threshold operator attributes window - Default
+  Threshold attributes window - Default

 For the **Custom** bounds input, you can specify a list of ranges in the **Range** text field.
 A colon - ':' defines a range and a comma - ',' defines a logical OR.
 The range shown in :numref:`Figure %s <customthresholdwindow>` has the following meaning: